flatironinstitute/FMM3D/c/README.md

-  This folder contains the header files for the c wrappers for the FMM3D libraries, some utility files, and a few examples.
+  This folder contains the header files for the c wrappers, some utility files, and a few examples.

   -  The Helmholtz wrappers are contained in ``hfmm3d_c.h``
   -  The Laplace wrappers are contained in ``lfmm3d_c.h``